0x00wolf/red-team-cookbook/README.md

 ### A quick note before you continue:

-This project is currently in production, however most of the code is already written.
-I produced this document for a few reasons: As a means of organizing the cookbook, to be able to track progress as I produce deliverables, to cement the programmatic goals I have set out to accomplish, and the resources I need to realize them.

-Examples are available below representing the style and tone that I intend to take when generating the tutorials.
+This project is currently in production, however most of the code is already written and waiting for me to find it on an encrypted drive somewhere in my house.
+This project represents my own ongoing efforts to understand how malicious actors do bad things, in the interests of learning how to protect networks and organizations better.
+The following is an introduction to the project, same code / sections, and the working outline of the chapters & content.

 ---